 All Acceptance Agents will be required to adhere to new quality standards established and monitored by the IRS.
 The focus of the new standards will be on the quality of each agent’s W-7 submissions as well as their adherence to the terms and conditions of their Acceptance Agent Agreement.

-These improvements and changes are designed to strengthen the ITIN program and improve service to both Acceptance Agents and their clients.
-Questions about the ITIN Acceptance Agent Program can be directed to the ITIN Policy Section by e-mail at ITINProgramOffice@irs.gov.
+These changes and requirements are designed to strengthen the ITIN program and improve service to both Acceptance Agents and their clients.
+Questions about the IRS Acceptance Agent Program can be directed to the ITIN Policy Section by e-mail at ITINProgramOffice@irs.gov.